cherrynoize/tlock/README.md

 You can then edit the `config.mk` file before you compile the package to best suit your needs.
-By default it will be installed as `/usr/local/bin/tlock`, so you need to edit the make configuration if you want to write the output file to a different location.
+By default it will be installed as `/usr/local/bin/tlock`, but you can edit the make config to install to any other location of your choosing.

 When you're satisfied with your configuration:

     make clean install

+> Anytime you edit the config file the above command must be rerun
+> before any new options become available.

 ## Usage